DearCM1/South-Island-Recipes/reading/new_words.md

 ### **Reductio ad Absurdum**

 In logic, reductio ad absurdum is the form of argument that attempts to establish a claim by showing that the opposite scenario would lead to absurdity or contradiction.

+### **Duplicitous**

+Act of being deceitful.

+Direct synonymous to "doubleness", as to be a *double* personality.
+The double personality refers do someone being dishonest and acting in bad faith.

+### **Conflate**

+Combining two or more sets of information or ideas into one.

+> *"The urban crisis conflates a number of different economic, political, and social issues."*